profstrategy/sheinslash/README.md

-# sheinslash
+# taltexmeathub
-An wholesales e-commerce platform where all kinds of shein gowns are sold in bulk for retailers
+An e-commerce platform where all kinds of rabbit meats are sold in bulk for retailers and consumers

 ## Features
 - Authentication and user management